l1ack/OrthogonalCaps/README.md

 # OrthogonalCaps
-the code for Paper ——— Orthogonal Capsule Network will be release after the publish～
+the code for Paper ——— Orthogonal Capsule Network will be release soon～